KeshavK2089/PureAudio/PureAudio/README.md

 **You're all set!** 🎉

-Your PureAudio iOS app is ready to build and test.
+Your AudioPure iOS app is ready to build and test.
 Just open it in Xcode and run!